-There will be two sessions that are equal in terms of the time allotted and degree of difficulty, roughly equal in terms of the subject weightings.
+There will be two sessions of two hours and 12 minutes that are equal in terms of the time allotted and degree of difficulty, roughly equal in terms of the subject weightings.
 The intent of this presentation is to predominantly address the "Constructed Response" or "Essay" half, the morning session.
 The "Item Set" or "Multiple Choice" will be discussed below briefly, and the material will be on slides where we may or may not have time to go over the content.